MS-Teams Direct Routing SBC Example Configuration

 enabled the forward_sip_domain and forward_sip_parameters parameters.

-Set a priority value to each of MS-Teams NAPs: lowest value, most p
+Set a priority value to each of MS-Teams NAPs: lowest value has the most priority

 Last updated